rsultanov25694/site-1101-portfolio/README.md

 This website uses JavaScript's `fetch()` API to load reusable components, which requires a local web server.
 You cannot open the HTML files directly in a browser due to CORS restrictions.

+- From project root, execute:
 ```bash
 python -m http.server 8000
 ```

-Then open `http://localhost:8000/pages/index.html` in your browser.
+- Then open `http://localhost:8000/docs/index.html` in your browser.

 ## Project Structure